RobertTalbert/discretecs/activities/module7/bc-video-5-script.md

 Do you notice anything familiar?
 You should!
 These coefficients are exactly the number B50, B51, B52, and so on through B55 that we used to count k-element subsets and bit strings of weight k!
 Can this possibly be a coincidence, that the coefficient on the x^k term of (x+y)^n is Bnk?

-Let's see if we can understand this in general.
-Start with (x+y)^n and let Cnk be the coefficient on the x^k term.
-Since the exponents on x and y have to add up to n, that means the term itself looks like You can think if this as counting the number of
+Let's see if we can understand this in a special case we haven't seen yet, namely (x+y)^10.
+Let C10,3 be the coefficient on the x^3 term in this expansion.
+Since the exponents on x and y have to add up to 10, the term is actually x^3 y^7.
+You can think of this coefficient as the number of x^3y^7's we would have in t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4NDM2NDg4NiwtMjU4NjUyMjU2LC03MT
+eyJoaXN0b3J5IjpbMTgzMDQ1NDc0NiwtMjU4NjUyMjU2LC03MT
 I0MTQ2MDgsLTgzNTM1Mzk5MF19
 -->